DaveParillo/intermediate-cpp/_sources/function-pointers/lambda.rst

 It can't come before the capture clause, which is where return types are defined for normal functions.

-In a lambda, the only option is to specify a *trailing return type*.
+In a lambda, the only option is to specify a :term:`trailing return type`.
 It can be used with ordinary functions also, but they are most commonly seen in lambda expressions and function templates.